FreneticLLC/FreneticUtilities/FreneticDataSyntax.md

 - FDS does not guess at data types and cause copy-over errors.
 Instead, it preserves data exactly as input, while still translating type where possible
     - Eg, input of "3.5" will be read as double with value 3.5, but "3.50" will not be, as the double value will output "3.5", which is an inconsistent copy-over error.
 - FDS uses UTF-8 for data input across all machines, regardless of operating system.
 This ensures Unicode data is preserved.
-- FDS supports simple data lists.
+- FDS supports data lists.
+- FDS supports maps or lists inside of lists via the `>` syntax.
 - FDS reads any line endings properly (for Windows, old-Mac, and Unix file endings), and outputs with the correct standard line endings (single-newline, Unix-like) except when configured to use a specific ending.
 - FDS explicitly supports 32-bit integers, 64-bit integers ("longs"), 32-bit floats, 64-bit floats ("doubles"), booleans, textual strings, binary arrays.
 - FDS implicitly supports other types, particularly when they can be naturally encoded as a string (such as `decimal`, or just any type that you define your own string encode/decode for).